amazon-archives/aws-serverless-appsync-loyalty/README.md

 Unicorn Loyalty is a new startup that provides fantastic unicorns for customers.
 The business just started and it's giving away 1000 Unicoin Points for new customers to purchase the unicorns available on inventory.

-(Live Coding setup and video available on https://www.youtube.com/watch?v=WOQIqRVzkas)
+(Live Coding video covering Lambda and AppSync manual setup available on https://www.youtube.com/watch?v=WOQIqRVzkas)

 ### Behind the Scenes